 Adam Lowenthal gives away an insane compilation of UI elements that come directly from Spotify’s artist pages.
 This is a huge layout that is going to take you a little bit of time to fully depict and understand.
 You’ve got sidebars full of navigation menus that go deep into the layout.
 These layouts allow users to access different aspects of the artist pages.
 You’ve got the latest songs and a music player integrated, as well as an addition of related artists.
-You’ve really got to take your time to understand this layout fully, however enjoy it because it’s a true treasure.
+You’ve really got to take your time to fully understand this layout; however, you can and should enjoy the journey, because it’s a true treasure.

-Neutron is a SASS powered CSS framework that gives you the tools to create flexible, organized and clear website layouts.
-You can do this by using semantic markup.
+Neutron is an SASS-powered CSS framework that gives you the tools to create flexible, organized and clear website layouts.
+You can do this through semantic markup.
 Most of the time, you will be working with columns.
 It accepts individual parameters that can help you define the way you want for your layout to look like.
 Those parameters include column lists, container dimensions, container alignments, margins, selector targets, and grid order.
 Each of those parameters can help you organize a layout that would best reflect your intentions.

-CSSTYLE is a thing that you knew you needed, but never knew how to access before it was built.
-The creators developed this amazing tool to help you craft well organized, style guide compliant, and easy to maintain stylesheets.
-These days maintaining large collections of stylesheets is simply impossible.
+CSSTYLE is a thing that you knew you need, but never knew how to access before it was built.
+The creators developed this amazing tool to help you craft style-guide compliant and easy-to-maintain stylesheets.
+These days, maintaining large collections of stylesheets is simply impossible.
 You may also find yourself in a rut as you’re trying to make sense of all the selectors and classes.
-Also, you need to learn on how they affect your main codebase.
+Moreover, you need to learn on how they affect your main codebase.

-With CSSTYLE you can forget about those problems as this tool helps you create CSS files.
-These files are easy to read, easy to navigate, and even does some automation work for you.
-You can create generic style tweaks that can be applied to any component instance, part, element, etc. You can apply tweaks using a + sign followed by the tweak name.
-Tweaks automatically override the styling of components, options, and parts.
+With CSSTYLE, you can forget about those problems, as this tool helps you create CSS files.
+These files are easy to read and navigate, and even does some automation work for you.
+You can create generic style tweaks that can be applied to any component instance, part, element, etc. You can also apply tweaks using a + sign before the tweak name.
+Said tweaks automatically override the styling of components, options, and parts.

-With all those incredibly beautiful CSS layouts that we looked at, you still realize that there’s something missing.
-That is the web elements and components that you could place so you can create a fully functional website.
+With all those beautiful CSS layouts that we looked at, you still realize that there’s something missing.
+Those are the web elements and components that you could place to create a fully functional website.
 Sure, coding them by yourself is possible, but why waste the time when you’ve got frameworks like Pure to work with?
 Pure actually provides you with several layout options itself.
-This includes blogs, emails, photos galleries, landing pages, pricing tables, side menus, and other types of menus.
+These include blogs, emails, photos galleries, landing pages, pricing tables, side menus, and other types of menus.

 You can stitch these layouts together and begin the process of building a unique web design.
-The components that Pure includes are grids, buttons, tables, forms, and menus.
-All of these flow together effortlessly as you carefully put them all together.
-By including Pure and writing some CSS, you can ensure that your site or app works across browsers.
+The components that come with Pure are grids, buttons, tables, forms, and menus.
+All of these effortlessly flow as you put them all together.
+By including Pure and writing some CSS, you can ensure that your site or app properly works across browsers.
 It will even look truly unique.
 Best of all, your CSS file size will remain tiny.
 This feature is great for mobile users and others with slow connections.

 YAML CSS Framework

 YAML gives you all the modern designer features to create truly responsive websites.
-It’s grid system is know for being flexible and unmatched by different frameworks.
-YAML provides its users with extended documentations.
-These can help you in getting you up to speed and in sync with modern design development.
-The developers organized the codebase in a way that it perfectly compliments CSS3 and HTML5 structuring.
-YAML has been in existence for 11 years now.
-Since then, it continued to evolve and grow as one of the leading front-end frameworks for rapid responsive development.
+Its grid system is known for being flexible and unmatched by different frameworks.
+YAML provides its users with extensive documentations.
+These can help in getting you up to speed and in-sync with modern design development.
+The developers organized the codebase in a way that perfectly compliments CSS3 and HTML5 structuring.
+YAML has been in existence for more than 10 years now.
+Since then, it continues to evolve and grow as one of the leading front-end frameworks for rapid responsive development.

 If you’re building a project that doesn’t require all the extensive features of large frameworks, Skeleton is your best choice.
 The developers topped this boilerplate template with some handy elements to brush up your designs.
 The grid is a basic 12 column grid that’s mobile responsive and adapts to devices automatically.
 Typography is customizable and also uses responsive properties to adjust appropriate on each browser.
 You can choose from a few predefined styles of buttons, and also implement custom forms.
 We all know that these can sometimes be difficult to manage, but Skeleton makes that process a breeze.
 Then you have elements like media queries, code highlighting, tables, lists and basic utilities.
 You can also download the available demo landing page.